Best nasi lemak in Singapore

 14. Lawa Bintang

 If you’re craving unorthodox side dishes, head down to Lawa Bintang.
 Here, you can order a whole grilled squid, barramundi, and even a lobster to accompany your platter of fragrant coconut rice.
-Their Lobster Nasi Lemak ($25) is the star item on their menu, boasting a huge lobster coated with grounded herbs and cheese.
+Their Lobster Nasi Lemak ($25) is the star item on their menu, boasting a huge lobster coated with ground herbs and cheese.
 Alongside it are sweet basmati rice, fried egg, peanuts, ikan bilis, and sambal.

 Lawa Bintang is a Muslim-owned eatery.

-15. Yi Liu Xiang Nasi Lemak
+15. Kitchenman Nasi Lemak

 16. Latiffa Huri

 Nestled in a kopitiam in Jurong West is Latiffa Huri, where their star item is their nasi lemak.
-A standard plate comprising fried egg, chicken wing, ikan kuning, and otah will cost you just $4.50, and you’re free to customise meal with the other sides available.
+A standard plate comprising fried egg, chicken wing, ikan kuning, and otah will cost you just $4.50, and you’re free to customise the meal with the other sides available.
 Aside from nasi lemak, the stall also offers dishes such as Mee Rebus ($3), Mee Siam ($3), and Lontong ($3.50), and we hear that those are worth a shot as well.

 Latiffa Huri is a Muslim-owned eatery.